Entertainment and media

 The media and marketing ecosystem is being reconfigured and transformed by digital developments.
 Brands find themselves operating in a quickly evolving environment in which new combinations of technology, experiences, and content are rapidly replacing traditional advertising.
-These developments are creating a major dilemma for the leading marketers, which control more than US$500 billion in advertising budgets.
-Media companies need to create new advertising products, rethink their content distribution strategies as social media and mobile grow in significance, and use data to slice and dice their audiences in ways that deliver more targeting value for their customers.

 In Mergercast 60, John Boxall, Deals Director at Strategy&, PwC’s strategy consulting business; Lori Bistis, Deals Director at PwC and Paul Kennedy, Deals Partner at PwC, discuss megadeals, and their impact in transforming the entertainment, media and communications sector.

 Megadeals are regularly occurring in the EMC sector as companies rush to adapt to the changes sweeping the industry.
 In this report, we discuss the landscape and review actionable steps for positioning large deals for game-changing M&A success.

 Digitization and the internet are often named as the root causes for some of the creative industries’ biggest problems - but a report released by Strategy&, and commissioned by Google Inc., has found that the vast majority of all growth generated in today’s creative industries is digital.

 Traditional media companies have recently started partnering with or acquiring multichannel networks.
 The next step is to help the networks produce more content, seek out global audiences, and diversify their distribution and revenue streams beyond YouTube.

 With the latest mobile technology, the ability to deliver seamless, omnichannel consumer experiences is finally within reach.